The Midlands England, UK Travel Guide

 Royal Mail operates post offices across Birmingham.
 Stamps available at post offices, newsagents, and local stores.

-Always check specific opening hours for attractions and businesses on the official online pages before your visit, especially during holidays.
+Always check specific opening hours for attractions and businesses on the official online pages ahead of your visit, especially during holidays.

 Interacting respectfully with Birmingham's diverse culture enriches your travel experience.